Akshata-Chavan/Codsoft/README.md

 To use the program, execute the `grades` class.
 The program will guide you through entering marks and then display the calculated grade.

-Use this program to quickly assess and grade student performance!
+Use this program to quickly assess and grade student performance!🎓📊

 # Project Description: Number Game in Java